MicroFocus/universal-discovery-cmdb-samples/README.md

 ### Quick Start

-This example shows the easy usage of CMS REST API with a simple operation: Login.
+This use case shows the easy usage of CMS REST API with a simple operation: Login.

 1. Go to the project root folder on your local mahine, open Command Prompt and run the following command: